unseemly/unseemly.github.io/index.md

 ---

 *(Unseemly isn't done yet, so the claims I make about it aren't technically true yet.
-  But it's quite close!
+  But it's pretty close!
   Unless there's a fundamental flaw I haven't found yet.)*

-Unseemly is (to my knowledge) the first typed macro-based language.
+Unseemly is the first programming language to have typed macros.

-I want to use types and macros, but they have historically not played well together.
+Typically, macro-based languages are untyped, and programmers in typed languages are rightly reluctant to use macros, because macros can make type errors incomprehensible.
+In Unseemly, the code that macros generate is automatically typesafe, as long as the code the programmer writes passes typechecking, so it can have the best of both worlds.
+(This has historically been difficult, but recent research has cleared a path.)

+If you want to implement a typed language, and the types are pretty normal, you can write the whole language as Unseemly macros.
+Not only is that faster than writing the language from scratch (you get the typechecker for free!), but Unseemly-based languages get to share libraries and tooling, so once there's an Unseemly code-reformatter, it'll work for all Unseemly languages.

+Unseemly is utterly barebones right now, but it has everything you need to grow a language.

 # Typed languages and macro-based languages